AstringentBeet/wp_custom_block_plugin/README.md

 This not only helps reduce the confusion in the parameters and login information, but adds flexibility for the user.
 The block is missing a few key elements that I plan on adding to make it feel more like a complete block, namely the option to log out.
 I'll add this later down the road once the course is finished.

 ### 07/18/2024
 Now registering a custom post type.
+I worked on custom post-types from a previous course (that I need to push onto my repository), so thw information gained from this won't be entirely new.